HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 I may have been overambitious to try to help you, but I knew it would be harder than anything else I've done – just couldn't predict how much harder.

-Consider also that if you have the right to be permanently traumatized by the bullying, I equally have the right to be permanently affected by your backlash to my comments.
+Consider also that although you may have been permanently traumatized by the bullying, I equally have been permanently affected by your backlash to my comments.
 But look on the bright side: One of your artworks motivated me to go vegan, saving many animals from slaughter over the last 3 years.
 (While I don't necessarily regard “sub‑humans” as a thing, I can see some of the lowest humans as being sub‑animal in having neither compassion nor survival instinct…)

 I'm aware that France is a bit of a hellhole nowadays (practically a tumor on Europe), only marginally better than the USA from what I gather.